Reality Labs: Meta Quest Platform

+Divisions

 Oculus Studios

+Oculus Studios is a division of Meta that serves as an umbrella organization for its first-party game development studios such as Beat Games, Armature Studio and Sanzaru Games.

+Founding

-Oculus Studios was initially a division of Meta that focused on funding, publishing and giving technical advice to third & second party studios to create games and experiences for Oculus Rift.
+Initially the division was more broadly focused on funding, publishing and giving technical advice to third & second party studios to create games and experiences for Oculus Rift.
 Meta pledged to invest more than US$500 million on Oculus Studios to make games and content.
 This period saw them build multi-game relationships with prominent studio partners in a second-party capacity, studios such as Insomniac Games, Twisted Pixel Games, Turtle Rock Studios, and Gunfire Games.

 As focus moved away from the Rift and towards the very successful Meta Quest 2, the priority shifted to acquiring developers as first-party studios, so they could make exclusive games inhouse instead.